solana-labs/solana-web3.js/README.md

 ### Installing node modules

-To install the modules, use `pnpm install`
+To install the modules locally, use pnpm

 If you don't have pnpm installed: